nbbrd/jtds-ntlmauth-netbeans/README.md

 This project uses [Maven](http://maven.apache.org/) as a project builder.

-To build this driver, you need to:
+To build this plugin, you need to:

 1. Build the [driver](https://github.com/nbbrd/jtds-ntlmauth) first
 2. Download the latest source code